 Love to shop and land bargains?
 A job as a purchasing agent — buying products and services for business or government — would have been ideal for you.

 We say would have been because these positions are fading out.
-About 6% fewer people will be employed as purchasing agents in eight years versus 2016, federal researchers say.
+About 6% fewer people will be employed as purchasing agents in seven years versus 2016, federal researchers say.

 The jobs are being wiped out by technology, outsourcing and streamlining at companies and government agencies.